epomatti/javaee-design-patterns/README.md

 - Run Main classes for each pattern you want to

 Each design pattern code is stored within it's own Maven module.

+(I'll move more to this repo once I have the time)